SigmaHQ/sigma-specification/appendix/appendix_tags.md

 ### Namespace: cve

-Use the CVE tag from the [mitre](https://cve.mitre.org) in lower case seperated by dots.
+Use the CVE tag from the [mitre](https://cve.mitre.org) in lower case separated by dots.
 Example tag: `cve.2021-44228`.

 ### Namespace: tlp